Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 16:31
 		Decoder UV vertical offset, first field

-	These two registers shift the UV plane up.
-The higher the number, the greater the shift.
+	These two registers shift the woke UV plane up.
+The higher the woke number, the greater the woke shift.
 	--------------------------------------------------------------------------------
 	296C
 	bits 0:1